March Days: Death toll

 The brutalities continued for weeks.
 No quarter was given by either side: neither age nor sex was respected.
 Enormous crowds roamed the streets, burning houses, killing every pass-by who was identified as an enemy, many innocent persons suffering death at the hands of both the Armenians and the Azerbaijanis.
 The struggle which had begun as a political contest between Musavat and the Soviet assumed the character of a gigantic race riot.

+Contemporary Azerbaijani sources refer to the March Days as a genocide, although the majority of historic sources and accounts interpret the March events in the context of civil war unrest.
+The massacres committed by Armenians, in particular, are interpreted by some historians as retaliation for the Armenian genocide.